 A post shared by The Global Work & Travel Co. (@globalworkandtravel) on

-Local’s tip: Have lunch at Eastern/Northern-African hotel/restaurant Bazar.
+Local’s tip: Have lunch at Eastern/Northern-African hotel and restaurant Bazar.

 TIPS & TRICKS

-- If you are planning on visiting lots of museums, it is worth investing in an I Amsterdam city card (available at iamsterdam.com), which includes a canal cruise and public transport.
+- If you are planning on visiting lots of museums, it might be worthwhile to pre-book tickets online or get an I Amsterdam city card (available at iamsterdam.com), which includes a canal cruise and public transport.

 - Amsterdam is a safe city, but watch out for pickpockets especially where there are crowds of tourists.

 - Dutch people are down to earth, honest and sarcastic.
-Don’t take the wry humour personally.
+They can be very straight to the point, don’t take the wry humour personally!

 The Global Work & Travel Co. regularly offers Au Pair exchanges in the Netherlands.